 At E3 2019 press conference, Bethesda announced a new piece of software called Orion.
-Despite all of the streaming terminology, Orion isn’t a streaming service itself, but it is a software to help further improve existing streaming services.
+Despite all of the streaming terminology, Orion isn’t a streaming service itself, but it is software to help further improve existing streaming services.

 Orion is essentially a collection of software techniques that Bethesda is putting together in a unified software development kit.